Peter0924/CS457_Group_Project_Connect_Four/README.md

+# Sprint 1 Overview

+This is a simple implementation of a server-client application using Python.
+The server can handle multiple client connections simultaneously, and both the server and clients can exchange messages.

+## How to run

+1. **Start the Server** Run `python server.py`

+2. **Start the Client** Run `python client.py`

+3. **Message exchange** Type anything in client terminal and press enter, the server should print out the message and echo it back to the client.

+4. **Shutdonw the Server** Type `shutdown` or `CTRL + C` to shut down the server

+5. **Shutdown the Client** Type `exit` to shut down the client

+## Test Instructions

+1. **Create a virtual environment to isolate our project's dependencies** `python -m venv venv`

+2. **Activate Virtual Environment** Run the `venv/Scripts/activate`

+3. **Start the Server** Start the another new terminal and run `python server.py`

+4. **Run the Test**
+   -Go back to the terminal where we activate the virtual environment -Run the test by using `pytest test.py`

 # Connect Four Game with Chat Feature

 This is a **Connect Four** game implemented using Python, enhanced with a built-in chat feature.
 Players can enjoy the classic game while chatting with each other in real time during gameplay.